mrets/Help/certificates_tab.md

 -   Eligibility: This column will display for which programs these RECs are eligible
 -   Quantity: The number of RECs issued
 -   Serial Numbers
--   Details: Information on the REC batc
+-   Details: Information on the REC batch

 <br>